Current Size: 100%

 Can I print from my laptop?

 Printers are not available via the wireless connection.
-If you need to print, you may save your work to a flash drive, CD or floppy disk (or email your work to yourself) and then use one of our public workstations to print.
-Printing is 15¢ per page.
+If you need to print, you may save your work to a flash drive (or email your work to yourself) and then use one of our public computers to print.
+Black & white printing is 15¢ per page ( all locations) and color printing is 40¢ per page (Main Library only).

 General Information for All Systems